OmicsML/dance/README.md

 ### Overview

-In release 1.0, the main usage of the PyDANCE is to provide readily available experiment reproduction (see detail information about the reproduced performance [below](#implemented-algorithms)).
+In release 1.0, the main usage of the DANCE is to provide readily available experiment reproduction (see detail information about the reproduced performance [below](#implemented-algorithms)).
-Users can easily reproduce selected experiments presented in the original papers for the computational single-cell methods implemented in PyDANCE, which can be found under [`examples/`](examples).
+Users can easily reproduce selected experiments presented in the original papers for the computational single-cell methods implemented in DANCE, which can be found under [`examples/`](examples).

 ### Motivation